 We're very excited to announce that the RNLI have been exclusively chosen as Haven's national charity partner for 2022.
 As trusted British brands our partnership is a perfect fit.
 Our 'Safe & Secure' message reinforces the RNLI's message and work on safety in the water.
 Many of the RNLI's 238 lifeboat stations around the UK are next to our parks, their crews are on standby should any of our guests ever find themselves struggling out at sea.
 The RNLI provide a 24-hour sea rescue service in the UK and Ireland, lifeguards on many of our beaches as well as offering education in coastal communities and schools.

 On the beach

 Tides and currents

-A tide can come in surprisingly quickly so always be aware while on the beach - keep an eye on where it is and how fast it is moving.
+Tides can come in surprisingly quickly so when on the beach - keep an eye on where it is and how fast it is moving.

 Rip currents are strong currents that can quickly take swimmers out of their depth.
 If you are caught by one, use the following procedure: